-The Laksa’s garnishes are a salad of finely sliced cucumbers, raw onions, mint, pineapples, red chili, and ginger flower.
+The Laksa’s garnishes are a salad of finely sliced cucumbers, raw onions, mint, pineapples, red chilli, and ginger flower.

-To top it up, a spoonful of sweet and robust prawn paste brings the intense flavors together.
+To top it up, a spoonful of sweet and robust prawn paste brings the intense flavours together.

 You will not regret trying one of the most popular Malaysian Laksa dishes to try when you have your holidays in Penang.

 In Penang, Curry Laksa is known as Curry Mee.

 Blanched yellow noodles and rice vermicelli are enveloped in a delicious coconut-based curry broth.

 Spongy fried tofu puffs, chicken, shrimp, boiled eggs, fresh blood cockles, congealed pig or duck’s blood, and bean sprouts are added on top of the dish.